-(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) ex Weighted average tercise price outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 769,355 \$ 41.28 1,888,665 Equity compensation plans not approved by security holders TOTAL 769,355 \$ 41.28 1,888,665
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) (b) Weighted average exercise price of outstanding options (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 769,355 \$ 41.28 1,888,665 Equity compensation plans not approved by security holders - - TOTAL 769,355 \$ 41.28 1,888,665

-- (1) Includes 87,092 RSUs and 12,814 DSUs that will be awarded at a future date elected by the participant.
+(1) Includes 87,092 RSUs and 12,814 DSUs that will be awarded at a future date elected by the participant.
 It also includes 468,406 RSUs that may be awarded if service periods are met and 35,117 PSUs that may be awarded if specified targets and service periods are met.
-The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 152,096 shares remaining under our ESPP and 121,194 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2022.
+The weighted average exercise price of outstanding options does not include these awards.

+(2) Includes 152,096 shares remaining under our ESPP and 121,194 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2022.